-Sometimes we see people who are successful and we believe that everything they put their hands on succeeds, but those people also experienced failures.
+Sometimes we see people who are successful, and we believe that everything they put their hands on succeeds, but those people also experienced failures.

 The successes that we heard about stem from the courage to dare and not be afraid of failure.

-Guy Provisor, an Israeli entrepreneur and was the owner of food network Eden Teva Market, touched well on this point, and said in an interview to the Israeli magazine 'Business' of Ma'ariv [25.23.2011]:
+Guy Provisor, an Israeli entrepreneur and was once the owner of food network Eden Teva Market, touched well on this point, and said in an interview to the Israeli magazine 'Business' of Ma'ariv [25.23.2011]:

 Entrepreneur must go with his faith, with his instinct, and take care of things as soon as everyone agrees with him.
 Entrepreneurship is to create something new in a place that it was not.
 If everyone thinks you are doing the right thing, you are not inventing anything new.
 That's why it is forbidden to imitate someone else.
-If you have the feeling, faith and vision that this is what you want to do, you must do it.
-No matter how much you will fail on the way - go by yourself until the end.
+If you have the feeling, faith, and vision that this is what you want to do, you must do it.
+No matter how much you fail on the way - go by yourself until the end.
 People who are waiting to be entrepreneurs are not really entrepreneurs.
 Entrepreneurs jump to the water.

-Most people recognize Steve Jobs' success with the Apple Company, and before that, the success of Next Company, but people who know the long process that Jobs had as an entrepreneur know that he had also some failures.
+Most people recognize Steve Jobs' achievement with the Apple Company, and before that, the success of Next Company, but people who know the long process that Jobs had as an entrepreneur know that he also had some failures.
 The first model of Apple computer, called Apple I, sold very few units, and although later the Apple II was a commercial success, the computers that came after, Lisa and Apple III, failed commercially.
 Those failures did not discourage Jobs, however.
 They did just the opposite - they made him improve his technology and consumer understanding.

 This video shows people known for their success, but it was hard to predict this at the beginning: